matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 }
 ```

+Similarly, the federation endpoints `GET /user/keys/query` and
+`POST /user/devices/{userId}` will include the new signature.

+In addition, Alice's server will send an `m.device_list_update` EDU to servers
+that have users who share encrypted rooms with Alice, updating her device to
+include her new signature.

 After Alice uploads a signature for Bob's user-signing key, her signature will
 be included in the results of the `/keys/query` request when Alice requests
 Bob's key: